All Episodes

 That was the message yesterday.

-Remember all the confusion with whiz sent Frank Wisner over there to nudge the guy out, and Wisner from our State Department goes over there and says the guy's staying.
+Since Frank Wisner over there to nudge the guy out, Wisner from our State Department goes over there and says the guy's staying.

-Can't say what kind of fire drill, it upset those people.
+Can't say what kind of fire drill.

-Yeah, that's uh can't say anything anymore.
+Yeah, that's can't say anything anymore.

-Uh but it is.
+But it is.

 But then the Bolsheviks overthrew him.

-And that's how we got a communist Russia.
+And that's how we got a communist Russia, eventually a Soviet Union.

 And the same thing in Germany after World War I, the people overthrew the Kaiser, instituted the Weimar Republic, but the Weimar Republic was soon overthrown by the Nazis.

-So it's it's the second revolution that counts.
+So it's the second revolution that counts.

-If they don't survive this, is it the Muslim Brotherhood waiting in line to then overthrow whatever happens here?
+So I don't know whoever is behind this, if they don't survive, and the military is aligned with them, if they don't survive this, is it the Muslim Brotherhood waiting in line to then overthrow whatever happens here?

 And it may take years for all this to play out.

-Despite the efforts of our media, I know what they want.
+We don't really know, despite the efforts of our media, I know what they want.

 What do they want?

-The U.S. media wants to be able to say that Barack Obama has Transformed Egypt into a into a democracy of peace-loving people.
+They want by tonight, by the evening news tonight, the U.S. media wants to be able to say that Barack Obama has transformed Egypt into a democracy of peace-loving people and that their economy is going great, that the joblessness numbers are going down.

-Uh they want to be able to wrap this up in a pretty little bow and say Egypt's fixed by the evening news, certainly by the Sunday shows on Sunday.
+They want to be able to wrap this up in a pretty little bow and say Egypt's fixed by the evening news, certainly by the Sunday shows on Sunday.

 And that's what they're all angling for.

-But there hasn't been any consistency uh from the White House on what their message is and what their position here is.
+But there hasn't been any consistency from the White House on what their message is and what their position here is.

-It's great to have you with us, uh, my friends L. Rushball, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies, you want to be on the program today.
+It's great to have you with us, my friends, El Rushbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

 The telephone number is 800-282-2882.

-It really is interesting to me that if all this pans out as we're being told that Mubarak is going to hand power over to the Egyptian army.
+It really is interesting to me that if all this pans out as we're being told, that Mubarak is going to hand power over to the Egyptian army.

-Now, people that that claim to be in the know and understand what happens in Egypt know the army's key to everything over there.
+Now, people that claim to be in the know and understand what happens in Egypt know the army's key to everything over there.

 If the army would align with Mubarak, then that's it.

-But the Egyptian Constitution, and we know that sadly we know constitutions don't matter much anymore.
+But the Egyptian Constitution, and we know that, sadly, we know constitutions don't matter much anymore.

-But we don't know for for how long.
+But we don't know for how long.

-There doesn't seem to be anybody like that in Egypt that we're hearing about.
+And it doesn't seem to be anybody like that in Egypt that we're hearing about.

 And that's just it.